railsware/mailtrap-nodejs/README.md

 ## Prerequisites

-To get the most of this official Mailtrap.io Node.js SDK:
+To get the most out of this official Mailtrap.io Node.js SDK:
 - [Create a Mailtrap account](https://mailtrap.io/signup)
 - [Verify your domain](https://mailtrap.io/sending/domains)